LeetLLM

 Core insight

 Instead of adding position to embeddings, rotate the query and key vectors in 2D subspaces.
-The dot product between rotated vectors naturally encodes relative position.
+Holding the unrotated query and key fixed, the dot product between rotated vectors depends on their relative position.

 RoPE turns position into phase.
 Shift both tokens together and absolute angles change, but relative offset stays the same.

-Imagine two dancers (a query and a key) on a circular stage.
+RoPE can be pictured as two dancers (a query and a key) on a circular stage.
 RoPE assigns each dancer a rotation angle based on their position in the sequence.
-When they face each other to "interact" (dot product), only the difference in their angles matters, not their absolute positions.
-This is why RoPE naturally encodes relative position: a dancer at position 5 interacting with position 3 looks the same as position 105 interacting with position 103.
+When they face each other to "interact" (dot product), the positional part of that interaction depends on the difference in their angles, not their absolute positions.
+That difference gives RoPE relative position behavior: holding the dancers' starting poses fixed, positions 5 and 3 produce the same positional geometry as positions 105 and 103.

 The math